Who we are?

 - Your GP practice for NHS Health Check results, email requests for stop smoking prescriptive medicines and health concerns that your doctor may need to be aware of.

-- External organisations connected to the funding of Livewell who we need to anonymously report to – University of Derby, Sport England, Southern Derbyshire CCG, Derby Teaching Hospitals NHS Foundation Trust.
+- External organisations connected to the funding of Livewell who we need to anonymously report to – University of Derby, Sport England, NHS Derby and Derbyshire CCG, University of Derby and Burton NHS Foundation Trust.

 - Fluid Ideas Ltd – which manages Livewell’s website and are contracted to supply technical support for Livewell’s electronic customer system.
 The system allows people to apply for programmes, book appointments and for Livewell staff to manage your 12-month programme.
 It also allows reporting of performance data which is carried out anonymously.
 Livewell’s electronic customer system is securely hosted by Amazon Web Services based in Ireland.